 - Does your cat ever go outside?

-- Do you have any major worries or concerns about your cat?
+- Do you have any worries or concerns about your cat?

-- Do you plan to travel with your cat?
+- Will you be traveling with your cat?

 - Are there other pets in your household?